-"As for Ishmael, I have heard you; behold, I will bless him and make him fruitful and multiply him exceedingly; he shall be the father of twelve princes, and I will make him a great nation."
-(Genesis 17:20.)
+'As for Ishmael, I have heard you; behold, I will bless him and make him fruitful and multiply him exceedingly; he shall be the father of twelve princes, and I will make him a great nation' (Genesis 17:20.)

-The 'great nation' prophecy was made thousands of years ago.
-The decedents of Isaac and Ishmael are the followers of the three main Abrahamic faiths (Judaism, Christianity, and Islam) and altogether constitute more than 52% of the world's population.
-Muslims believe that the two great nations prophecy is fulfilled and cannot be unseen:
+The 'great nation' prophecy was made thousands of years ago and the decedents of Isaac and Ishmael are the followers of the three main Abrahamic faiths (Judaism, Christianity, and Islam) and altogether constitute more than 52% of the world's population.
+Muslims believe that the two great nations prophecy seems fulfilled and cannot be unseen:

-- A. Today, the nation of Isaac, Christians and Jews, constitutes more than 2.3 billion about 31% of world population - B. Ishmael is considered the father of the Arabs, and Arabs are Semite and mixed blood with most Muslim nations.
-Today, Muslims constitute more than 1.5 billion about 21% of world population.
+- A. Today, the nation of Isaac, Christians and Jews, constitute more than 2.3 billion about 31% of world population - B. Ishmael is considered the father of the Arabs and Arabs are Semite and mixed blood with most Muslim nations, today, Muslims constitute more than 1.5 billion about 21% of world population.

-&lt;sup>51 Ouran 7:157
+51 Quran 7:157